Global warming potential: Calculation methods

 A high GWP correlates with a large infrared absorption and a long atmospheric lifetime.
 The dependence of GWP on the wavelength of absorption is more complicated.
-Even if a gas absorbs radiation efficiently at a certain wavelength, this may not affect its GWP much if the atmosphere already absorbs most radiation at that wavelength.
+Even if a gas absorbs radiation efficiently at a certain wavelength, this may not affect its GWP much, if the atmosphere already absorbs most radiation at that wavelength.
 A gas has the most effect if it absorbs in a "window" of wavelengths where the atmosphere is fairly transparent.
 The dependence of GWP as a function of wavelength has been found empirically and published as a graph.

 Because the GWP of a greenhouse gas depends directly on its infrared spectrum, the use of infrared spectroscopy to study greenhouse gases is centrally important in the effort to understand the impact of human activities on global climate change.

 Just as radiative forcing provides a simplified means of comparing the various factors that are believed to influence the climate system to one another, global warming potentials (GWPs) are one type of simplified index based upon radiative properties that can be used to estimate the potential future impacts of emissions of different gases upon the climate system in a relative sense.
 GWP is based on a number of factors, including the radiative efficiency (infrared-absorbing ability) of each gas relative to that of carbon dioxide, as well as the decay rate of each gas (the amount removed from the atmosphere over a given number of years) relative to that of carbon dioxide.

 The radiative forcing capacity (RF) is the amount of energy per unit area, per unit time, absorbed by the greenhouse gas, that would otherwise be lost to space.
 It can be expressed by the formula:

-where the subscript i represents an interval of 10 inverse centimeters.
+where the subscript i represents a wavenumber interval of 10 inverse centimeters.
 Absi represents the integrated infrared absorbance of the sample in that interval, and Fi represents the RF for that interval.